-About fifteen years ago I took my oldest grandson, Kyle, to see Major Brian Shul and his co-pilot Walt Watson speak about their experiences flying the R-71.
+About twenty years ago I took my oldest grandson, Kyle, to see Major Brian Shul and his co-pilot Walt Watson speak about their experiences flying the SR-71.
 It was a wonderful presentation with many personal videos and photos taken by them during their flights.
 I have a beautiful photo taken of the magnificent plan with Mount Lassen in the background hanging in my home office to this day.

 The things they shared were great, as described in these excerpts from Sled Driver, the amazing book by Major Brian Shul:

-In April 1986, following an attack on American soldiers in a Berlin disco, President Reagan ordered the bombing of Muammar Qaddafi’s terrorist camps in Libya.
-My duty was to fly over Libya and take photos recording the damage our F-111′s had inflicted.
-Qaddafi had established a ‘line of death,’ a territorial marking across the Gulf of Sidra , swearing to shoot down any intruder that crossed the boundary.
+In April 1986, following an attack on American soldiers in a Berlin disco, President Reagan ordered the bombing of Muammar, Qaddafi’s terrorist camps in Libya.
+My duty was to fly over Libya and take photos recording the damage our F-111S ′s had inflicted.
+Qaddafi had established a ‘line of death,’ a territorial marking across the Gulf of Sidra, swearing to shoot down any intruder that crossed the boundary.
 On the morning of April 15, I rocketed past the line at 2,125 mph.